-When Koni and Ken Maat decide to adopt a 3-year-old girl from China with significant medical needs, they are moved by the generosity of others who help them bring her home.
+When Koni and Ken Maat decide to adopt a 3-year-old girl from China with significant medical needs, they begin adoption fundraising — and are moved by the generosity of others who help them bring her home.

 Everything in life was great!
 Our four biological children were all healthy, successful adults and the youngest was halfway through college.
 We could go where we wanted, when we wanted, without a thought to childcare or bedtimes.
 And I was finally able to have a dedicated guest room that I had always wanted in our modest home.

 I was excited as I planned, painted and decorated the guest room, imagining the family and out-of-town friends who would stay there.
 When it was completed, I would periodically open the door and look in.
 It was the one room in the house that was always perfect and glancing in gave me a sense of peace.
 The satisfaction was short-lived.
 It seemed so pointless to have this empty room when there were children without a home.
 I began to research foster care, domestic adoption and international adoption.
 I would read waiting children’s bios knowing I could help them.
 I began frequently mentioning my desire and my findings to my husband, Ken, but was met with silence.
 On the occasion he did respond, he made it clear that he thought I was crazy for wanting to mess up our clearly perfect lifestyle.

 We have a friend from Ken’s college days who has worked closely with orphanages in China for 20 years.
 He had been trying to get Ken to come to China on a mission trip for years.
 In 2013 Ken finally agreed to bring a team from our church to China.
 As he left for the airport, I half-jokingly said to him, “Look for a child to fall in love with.”
 His response was just a laugh and an eye roll.